All uses

 Guided tongue and palate exercise instructions

 Random exercises from a blog will not create lasting change.
-Muscle adaptation requires structured progression: foundational moves first, then increased sets, holds, and combinations as your tissues strengthen.
+Muscle adaptation requires progression: foundational moves first, then increased sets, holds, and combinations as the tissues strengthen.
+After a quick assessment, Airway Trainer sequences your weeks so you build tongue strength before palate control, and palate control before advanced throat toning.

 Get started free